 Artworks from (in order of appearance) Max Hattler, HK; Robert Krawczyk, US; Kaybid, TR; Ehsan Atiq, US; Robert Seidel, DE.
 Thanks to Hunter Scully for opening clip.

 For the love of place: we all have an innate ability to habituate our towns, neighborhoods and communities.
 By taking that love for granted, we run the risk of becoming blind to it.

 lightStruct reinvigorates, revitalizes and reveals anew our lived environment, synthesizing digital art and architecture into one-of-a-kind projection exhibitions that build on and increase appreciation of where we live and work.

-lightStruct synthesizes digital art, architecture and an ecosystem into one-of-a-kind projection exhibitions for heightened multi-sensory experiences.
-Clients suggest a place or local project, lightStruct brings the light in 10×10 = 10 artworks x 10 projectors.
-Modular at its core, lightStruct mounts exhibits in any space.
-A veritable lumberyard of options, 10×10 might start as 2×4 (2 projectors and 4 artists), adaptable to an evolving built environment.
+Clients suggest a project, lightStruct brings the light.
+Modular at its core, lightStruct mounts exhibitions in any space.
+A veritable lumberyard of options, an exhibition might start as 2×4 (2 projectors x 4 artists) and grow to 36×36 (36 projectors x 36 artists) to adapt to an ever-changing environment.

 lightStuct was founded by Brett Phares, an artist and curator working in immersive art and the built environment.
 With 20+ years in interactive media, he has created innovative projects for both startups and international brands.
 He has exhibited internationally, and cofounded the annual immersive art festival Digital Graffiti, named by Smithsonian Magazine as one of top five immersive art experiences in the world.